speedment/speedment-doc/pages/crud.md

 " %}

 {% include important.html content= "
-The `persist()` operation will return an entity that is updated with auto-generated keys from the database (if any) nut not default and trigger calculated column values.
+The `persist()` operation will return an entity that is updated with auto-generated keys from the database (if any) and not default and trigger calculated column values.
 Remember that you have to query the database to make sure that you have the latest version of your entity that was stored in the database.
 " %}

 ### Selecting fields to persist